9 Best Dog Foods for Dry Skin & Coat Health in 2023 – Reviews & Guide

 Royal Canin has made a food geared specifically toward the health of a dog’s fur and skin, though it has other goodies in there as well.
 This is a wonderful food for overall health.

 The ingredients are loaded with fur-fortifying goodness, all while helping to promote natural oils being spread across your dog’s body.
-Made with omega 3 fatty acids, this food reinforces the skin barrier of your dog, which can lead to less itching.
+Made with omega-3 fatty acids, this food reinforces the skin barrier of your dog, which can lead to less itching.
 The amino acids will also help their fur be shinier than ever.

 This food also has DHA, which is wonderful for mental development.
 The kibbles are specifically made small to help with oral health, and the highly digestible protein promotes good digestive help.
 With 50 years of research under their belt, it’s no wonder that Royal Canin has this down to a science.

-Royal Canin does recommend that you add or switch to wet food every now and then, which is the only thumbs-down for this product, as we would prefer it be an all-in-one deal.
+Royal Canin does recommend that you add or switch to wet food now and then, which is the only thumbs-down for this product, as we would prefer it be an all-in-one deal.
 Even so, we think that this is the best dog food for dry skin and coat health for the money.

-3. Purina Pro Sensitive Skin Dog Food – Premium Choice
+3. Purina Pro Sensitive Skin Dog Food

 Purina is one of the best-known names when it comes to dog food, so it is no surprise that they pop up on our list.
 They also seem to have several recipes to choose from.
 If your dog doesn’t like lamb, no problem!
-Just get a bag of the chicken instead.
+Just get a bag of chicken instead.
 They also have options for dogs with specific protein allergies.

-As it relates to skincare, this food is made with omega 6 fatty acids and zinc.
+As it relates to skincare, this food is made with omega-6 fatty acids and zinc.
 These ingredients help nourish your dog’s skin and promote the healthy growth of fur.
 Your dog will be looking pristine with their shiny coat and wagging tail.

 It doesn’t stop there; while this is a good food for dogs with sensitive skin, it is also a good food for dogs with sensitive stomachs.
-Made with prebiotics, Purina has an eye toward overall health, so your hungry hound will be looking and feeling great.
+Made with prebiotics, Purina has an eye toward overall health, so your hungry hound will be looking and feel great.